Frequently Asked Questions

 There is no extra financial commitment for participating in UC.
 Note that some optional co-curricular activities may ask a small fee for participation.

 Space is limited in UC based on housing, and individual seminars are limited to 19 students.
-To secure a space in the community, please apply early to UC via your AU portal.
-Once capacity is reached and/or the deadline is passed, applicants will be placed on the waitlist and accepted on a first-come first-served basis.
+To secure a space in the community, please submit your course preferences early to UC via your AU portal.
+Once capacity is reached and/or the deadline is passed, students will be placed on the waitlist and accepted on a first-come first-served basis.

 Please email email@example.com to find out if space is still available.